reembarghouty-rgb/Comms-Feed/README.md

 **Why this won't get copied in 6 months.**

 - **Data Flywheel Score:** 16/20
-- **Weakest Loop:** Recursive Learning — worker corrections and team engagement signals are not yet systematically feeding back into model improvement.
+- **Weakest Loop:** Recursive Learning, worker corrections and team engagement signals are not yet systematically feeding back into model improvement.
 The feedback pipeline exists in theory (HITL escalations, thumbs-down signals) but is not yet wired into retraining or golden dataset updates.
 - **Competitive Position:** Workday sits in the high-data/high-integration quadrant.
 UKG Talk sits in the high-breadth/low-intelligence quadrant.
 Blink and Zipline sit in the high-UX/low-data quadrant.
 No competitor occupies the high-data/high-intelligence/native-agent quadrant, that is the space Workday is building toward.
 - **Encroachment Defense:** The moat is the data, not the surface.
 Competitors can copy the feed UI.
 They cannot copy the schedule, compliance status, training gaps, compensation history, and recognition data that make the agents smart.
 That data only exists inside Workday.
 - **Vendor Portability:** Partial, the feed surface is Workday-native, but agent intelligence currently depends on Sana API (unconfirmed for mobile) and AIX/Agent-Forge (inconsistent adoption across agent teams).
 Full lock-in requires resolving both dependencies.